liliyapetillo/Playwright-Demo/README.md

 Run this command **twice** to see trends comparing the two runs.

-**Note:** Each test runs on 2 browsers (Chromium, Firefox), so you'll see results grouped by test case with browser breakdowns in the Allure report.
+**Note:** Each test runs on 3 browsers (Chromium, Firefox, WebKit), so you'll see results grouped by test case with browser breakdowns in the Allure report.

 ### Allure Categories